 Agreements state that [CD] may permit [CD] Financial Institutions to apply definitions in the US Regulations in place of those in the Agreement provided that doing so would not frustrate the purpose of the Agreement.
-Permitted variances are set out in Appendix [5]
+Permitted variances are set out in Appendix 5 (to be updated in due course).